DONATE NOW SECURELY WITH

 How are the funds distributed to the recipients/colleges?

 Checks for first year students are sent directly to the Institution in July and for all other students in August for the Fall semester.
-Spring Semester checks are released at the end of December.
+Spring Semester checks are released in December.
 For those programs with one session, the entire grant (award) is sent at the beginning of the program.
 Those programs held over the summer or on a trimester basis will be accommodated.

 How does BRSAF calculate the awards?

 The BRSAF Board of Directors approves the total Funds available for Grants for each calendar year.
-Grants (awards) from BRSAF are based on a percentage of unmet need as determined by subtracting the student’s financial aid package and half the expected family contribution (EFC) from the school ‘s total cost of attendance (COA).
-COA minus School Award (grants/scholarships) less one-half of the EFC = Unmet Need.
+Grants (awards) from BRSAF are based on a percentage of unmet need as determined by subtracting the student’s financial aid package and half the Student Aid index (SAI) from the school ‘s total cost of attendance (COA).
+COA minus School Award (grants/scholarships) less one-half of the (SAI) = Unmet Need.
 The Unmet Need is then multiplied by the percentage based on available funds for the entire group.
 Not all unmet need is guaranteed to be covered.

 Who manages the fund’s investments and how are funds invested?